 First, what is animal law?
 In general, it relates to the legal protection and/or regulation of all non-human animals.
 For example, I am the general counsel for a few animal shelters in Ohio.
 Issues such as corporate formation of animal-related LLCs, implementation of proper insurance to protect those involved with the animal concern, and law suits filed by visitors and vendors to animal protection facilities are common issues that must be handled.
 There are also more large-scale animal concerns such as ranches, farms, and endangered species that involve animal, as well as more general environmental legal issues.

-All of the animal law work we at TMBC do is pro bono (without charge).
-This is due to the fact that the people who bring cases like this are not cash-rich.
-The greater reason is that I love animals, especially wolves and dogs.
+One of the biggest difference in the representation we perform for animal cases is that we do so on a pro bono basis (without charge).
+The reason is that I love animals, especially wolves and dogs.
 I do some legal work for Wolf Creek Wolf Habitat & Rescue in Brookville, Indiana.
 They are good people doing wonderful work in the protection and raising of wolves that would otherwise most likely be killed.

 At an Ohio Bar Association in Cleveland, Ohio, I gave a presentation on animal law and how it effects other legal practices, including corporate, criminal, family, and general environmental law.
 Many, if not most, legal practitioners, at one time or another, will encounter an animal law case.
 Examples here include divorce with custody disputes over the family pet, the scary link between animal abuse and serial murder, dog bite law suits, and the Endangered Species Act of 1973.